RafaelFaisca32/desofs2024_M1C_3/Documentation/Design/DesignPatterns.md

 ## Exposure Minization

     - Least Privilege
-      - Always give the user the minimum leves of acces (or permissions) needed to perform their actions.
+      - Always give the user the minimum levesl of access (or permissions) needed to perform their actions.
     - Least Information
       - Do not proide unnecessary information.
 In implementatin level, the cache should be cleaned when no longer needed.
     - Secure by Default